TwiggybankTwiggybank

 It is not a real bank.

 No money actually moves.
-Balances are integer cents of a configurable currency — monopoly money, but real math.
+Balances are integer cents of a configurable currency — pretend money, but real math.
 We hold no funds, we are not FDIC insured, and we are not a money transmitter.
-We are an educational ledger.
-The schema leaves the door open to real balances later; nothing in the product settles cash today.
+We are an educational money tracker.
+The door is open to real balances later; nothing in the product settles cash today.